DerekBelloni/fs-journal/quizzes/week10.md

 **5.** In the example what is the access modifier of the `Start()` method?
 <!-- enter you answer in the space below -->
 ```
+public is the access modifier of the Start() method
 ```
 **6.** In the example what is `string` an indication of?
 <!-- enter you answer in the space below -->
 ```
+string is an indication of the data type.
 ```
 **7.** In the example what is `abstract` preventing?
 <!-- enter you answer in the space below -->